ezEngine/docs/docs/prefabs/prefabs-overview.md

 In the editor you typically instantiate a prefab by dragging and dropping it from the [asset browser](../assets/asset-browser.md) into the scene.
 By default this will create an engine prefab.
 If you hold `Shift` before starting to drag the prefab asset, it will be instantiated as an editor prefab.

-If the prefab has [exposed parameters (TODO)](../scenes/exposed-parameters.md), you can set these on the *prefab reference component*.
+If the prefab has [exposed parameters](../scenes/exposed-parameters.md), you can set these on the *prefab reference component*.

 ### Spawning Objects at Runtime